This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 So which supplements should you start stocking up on to increase your protein intake?
 Let’s take a look at a few of the top plant protein powder products out there to determine which one is right for you.

-1. Hemp Protein Powder
+1. Hemp protein powder

 Hemp protein powder is produced from Cannabis sativa, also known as hemp, a type of flowering plant native to eastern Asia.
-Unlike other plants belonging to the Cannabaceae family, though, hemp contains little to no tetrahydrocannabinol (THC), which is the cannaboid responsible for the psychoactive properties of drugs like marijuana.
+Unlike other plants belonging to the Cannabaceae family, though, hemp contains little to no tetrahydrocannabinol (THC), which is the cannabinoid responsible for the psychoactive properties of drugs like marijuana.

-2. Pea Protein Powder
+2. Pea protein powder

 Pea protein powder has skyrocketed in popularity and is often dubbed the best vegan protein powder for bodybuilding thanks to its impressive nutrient profile, including its high-protein content.
 This powerful plant-based protein powder is made from the yellow split pea and is considered a complete protein, meaning it contains all of the essential amino acids that your body needs to function and thrive.

 According to one study published in the Journal of the International Society of Sports Nutrition, supplementing with pea protein was equally as effective as whey protein at increasing muscle thickness when paired with resistance training.
-(4) Pea protein powder may also help enhance weight loss, with some studies showing that it could slow digestion and modify levels of certain hunger hormones to promote satiety.
-(5)
+Pea protein powder may also help enhance weight loss, with some studies showing that it could slow digestion and modify levels of certain hunger hormones to promote satiety.

-Brown rice is considered one of the top nutrient-dense foods, so it’s no wonder that each serving of brown rice protein powder packs a serious punch of important vitamins and minerals, such as iron, vitamin C and calcium.
-Impressively enough, this potent vegan protein powder been shown to be as effective as whey protein at improving body composition and exercise performance.
-(6) As a bonus, it’s also loaded with fiber, making it one of the contenders for the best vegan protein powder for weight loss.
+Brown rice is regularly considered a nutrient-dense food, so it’s no wonder that each serving of brown rice protein powder packs a serious punch of important vitamins and minerals, such as iron, vitamin C and calcium.
+Impressively enough, this potent vegan protein powder has been shown to be as effective as whey protein at improving body composition and exercise performance.

 Because not all vegan protein powders contain all of the essential amino acids that your body needs, many products are made using a blend of different plant proteins to help fill in any nutritional gaps and help round out your diet.